14 Best Ski Resorts in Wisconsin, 2024/25

 If you are looking for a ski hill within an hour of the greater Chicago and Milwaukee areas, Wilmot is the place to go.
 It's a great place to round up the kids and pile them into the car for an afternoon and, possibly, an evening of skiing.

 Skiing at Wilmot has improved significantly in the past few seasons.
-New quad chairlifts, a high-speed double rope tow, and two new surface lifts have made getting to the top easier and faster.
-The newly renovated and expanded base area with new food and beverage offerings now holds 400 people.
+Quad chairlifts, a high-speed double rope tow, and two surface lifts have made getting to the top easier and faster.
+The renovated and expanded base area, complete with food and beverage offerings, holds 400 people.

 Wilmot has 11 lifts that will get you back to the top of the hill or terrain park, so you can blast back down one of the 25 named runs.
 Boarders and freestylers should head to the Gully, Pasture, or Rope terrain parks (both with their own high-speed rope tows), or if you are just beginning, start at the progression park.